Does this sound familiar? “Parents who send their kids to summer camps for weeks on end must not like spending time with them.”

 * And 22 times more likely to be an amateur actor, dancer or magician.

-These original experiences most likely helped these people think outside the box within their day jobs.
-It gave them a creative edge that others around them did not have.
+These creative experiences helped them think outside the box and gave them a creative edge.

 Having a supportive community where peers and adults alike are cheering you on, showing you new skills, and allowing you to run around in a costume and hunt for hidden rocks painted gold and silver is more than meets the eye.
 You are allowed to mess up.
 You are allowed to be sad.
 You are allowed to be happy.
 You are allowed to step out of your comfort zone safely.
 And you are allowed to sing Taylor Swift songs at a campfire with new best friends after a day full of bold creativity.